ClubObsidian/StaffDocuments/SERVERRULES.md

 ### 1. No trapping people in nether portals

-### 2. Scamming people for real-life money is not allowed.
+### 2. Scamming people for real-life money is not allowed

 Example: If you make a deal with another person that you will buy them a rank, a rank is purchased for the other player, but they don't give the items and/or money owed, that is a real-life money scam.
 If a player says they will buy you a rank, and you pay them money and they leave, it is still considered an ingame scam.

 ### 3. No inappropriate plot builds.
 Don't build on your plot what wouldn't be allowed in chat.
 This includes, but is not limited to, anything listed in the rules